joy-andraos/0-to-5-finger-counter/README.md

 # Project Description
 This is a simple project that aims to practice my skills in Artificial Intelligence, namely the Computer Vision field, which derives meaningful information from visual inputs such as images and videos.
-In this project, running the python code will open the camera and once the hand is detected, the finger counter will identify which number is displayed by the hand.
+In this project, running the main python code will open the camera and once the hand is detected, the finger counter will identify which number is displayed by the hand.
-All the codes were taught by Murtaza's Workshop on Youtube
+All the codes were taught by Murtaza's Workshop on Youtube.
 # How Does It Work ?
 2 python codes were written in order to achieve the Finger Counter.